NoCheatPlus/Docs/Development/Roadmap.md

 * Further examine role of UNKNOWN (vanilla) server teleport.
 Consider to always cancel them if setting into blocks, and cancel the teleport and _schedule_ a set-back for on-tick execution (+ config).
 Could touch questions with passable/phase, if those questions exist with the default configuration at all.
 * Evaluate: command driven state machines (feed/trigger via actions, machines and further data queries via config).
 * Evaluate: model configs (reference other configurations to override selected areas of the configuration, without altering the configurations, just apply model with id 'abc' from 'modelconfigs/xyz.yml').
+* NoFall: model lava correctly - cleanup to use extra block flags.

 ## Planned
 Topics that likely will follow up, no guarantee on order, might slip further away.